 We have brand new translations of Rumi’s quatrains (rubaiyat) from the Divan-i Kebir, translated by Nevit Ergin.
-Although selections of Ergin’s translations of the quatrains have been published before, this will be the first time that Rumi’s Rubaiyat in its entirely in English only will have ever been published.
-We hope to have them ready in Spring 2023.
+Although selections of Ergin’s translations of the quatrains have been published before, this will be the first time that his translations of Rumi’s entire Rubaiyat (in English only) will have ever been published.

 New Original Music Set to Rumi’s Verses